 Employers may also contribute to employee FSAs.
 If that happens, the combined contributions (yours plus the employers) cannot go over the annual limit.

-In most cases, no. However, if you have a qualified life event, you may be able to.
+In most cases, no. However, if you have a qualified life event, you may be able make a change.
 Qualified events include:

 Talk to your HR or benefits administrator for clarification.